 Do you know what doesn’t make much sense to me?
-How much money we spend out of our family budget simply to clean our homes.
+How much money we spend out of our family budget (Six Dollar Family) simply to clean our homes.
 It isn’t that I think that you shouldn’t clean.

 Please clean your home.